 Reviewing ontologies for scholarly documents.
-In their work [34], Ruiz-Iniesta and Corcho review several ontologies according to three different contexts: document structure, scientific discourse and citations.
-As an outcome of such and analysis, they suggest use of DoCO for describing document structures, and of one of its imported ontologies, DEO, for describing the majority of rhetorical elements.
+In their work [30], Ruiz-Iniesta and Corcho review several ontologies according to three different contexts: document structure, scientific discourse and citations.
+As an outcome of such and analysis, they suggest to use DoCO for describing document structures and one of its imported ontologies, DEO, for describing the majority of rhetorical elements.

 HuCit.
 HuCit is a light-weight ontology for the description of citation data (with a particular focus on the Humanities).
-In [33], its authors introduce the classes doco:BibliographicReferenceList and deo:BibliographicReference as components of one of the first RDF-based models to describe bibliographic references in scholarly articles.
+In [29], its authors introduce the classes BibliographicReferenceList and deo:BibliographicReference as one of the first RDF-based models to describe bibliographic references in scholarly articles.

 Mathematical knowledge.
-In his review article [23], Lange analyses which ontologies could be used to represent mathematical knowledge in form of RDF data.
+In his review article [21], Lange analyses which ontologies could be used to represent mathematical knowledge in form of RDF data.
 He includes a description of DoCO as a comprehensive way to represent structures and rhetoric of document components of mathematical literature and publications.

 ParlBench.
-ParlBench [39] is an RDF benchmark that models digitally-published parliamentary proceedings and related actors, e.g., parliament members and political parties, from the Dutch legislation.
+ParlBench [35] is an RDF benchmark that models digitally-published parliamentary proceedings and related actors, e.g., parliament members and political parties, from the Dutch legislation.
 DoCO is cited as one of the vocabularies that can be used to describe generic components of parliamentary documents.